bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 We used a magnifying factor to go, well, I could go as high as this.
 The ultimate answer to this is to package relay, version 3, all those things.
 So we can actually have no fees here and have all the fees in the child.
-Well, the ultimate answer for this is L2 and everything else.
+Well, the ultimate answer for this is  Eltoo and everything else.
 But meanwhile, package relay lets us not have-

 Speaker 1: 00:35:03

-But even with L2, you still need to have a mechanism to be able to broadcast on-chain.
+But even with  Eltoo, you still need to have a mechanism to be able to broadcast on-chain.

 Rusty Russell: 00:35:07